 It’s also important not to smoke, chew gum (even sugarless) or exercise prior to your blood draw.
 These things can rev up your digestion, and that can affect your results.

 Why do I have to fast before certain lab tests?

 Nutrients and ingredients in the food and beverages you consume are absorbed into your bloodstream and could impact factors measured by certain tests.
 Fasting improves the accuracy of those tests.

 Why is water okay to drink while I’m fasting?

 Water hydrates your veins.
 Hydrated veins are easier to find.
 Drink plenty of water before having any blood test.

 What types of blood tests require fasting?

 Glucose testing that checks blood sugar levels and tests that determine your cholesterol, triglycerides, and high-density lipoprotein (HDL) levels usually require fasting.
 Other lab tests may require fasting, which is why you should ask your doctor.
-If you think fasting might be a problem for you, schedule your appointment for the early morning and bring a snack for after the appointment.
+If you think fasting might be a problem for you, visit our patient center in the early morning and bring a snack for after you had your blood drawn.

 I have a question about my results.
 What should I do?

-You should talk to the healthcare profesional who ordered the test.
+You should talk to the healthcare professional l who ordered the test.
 This person will have the most complete picture of your health based on your physical exam, medical history and the results of your lab tests.